yoshc/CubiTech/README.md

 Old MMORPG Bukkit Server Plugin

 **!!
 This code is NOT written in a good style!
-I wrote it when i was very young (12 or 13), and did not follow any style guidelines.
+I wrote it when i was very young (around 13), and did not follow any style guidelines.
 I know the coding style is horrible and many things can be structured and implemented MUCH better.
 !!**